-Workspace Templates, Pools, and Replace Behavior
+Workspace Templates, Pools, and Reset Behavior

-Workspace Templates, Pools, and Replace Behavior
+Workspace Templates, Pools, and Reset Behavior

 Where you see this in the app